 By: Dylan Wiseman

 Tech accelerators or incubators enable start-ups to collaborate and share ideas, strategies, resources, and know-how.
-Uber, Spotify, and countless others have emerged from accelerators, incubators, or technology campuses.
+Spotify, and countless others have emerged from accelerators, incubators, or technology campuses.
 Amidst the open corridors, lounge spaces, and scattered pizza boxes, start-up businesses need to be mindful of the risks to their intellectual property.
 Tech incubators present unique risks because most members are extremely sophisticated regarding computers and electronic storage media.
 Likewise, in many tech incubators, start-up entrepreneurs may not appreciate California’s laws around the ownership of intellectual property.

 For many start-ups, the concepts for products or services are the life-blood of their operations and future.
 There are various junctures where a start-up’s IP could potentially be disclosed—raising capital, recruiting employees, beta testing or testing a prototype, and in the day-to-day meetings which often occur in close proximity to other members of the incubator.

 To put these risks into context, it is important the understand California’s laws regarding competition.
 California workers are free to work anywhere, even for a direct competitor, provided the competition is fair and lawful.
 In California, most covenants not to compete are void and unenforceable.
 (Business & Professions Code section 16600.)
 As a result, start-ups should take both legal and technical measures to protect their IP.